 - Events usually sponsored by a local restaurant or bar or perhaps a national organization, typically held over a weekend.
 Contestants pool resources for prizes – like either cash or guns.
 Frequently billed as a family event which involves children

 - Contestants spend a day or several days searching and destroying as many animals as they can.
-Frequently calling devices are used which mimic calls such as a pup in distress, which lures usually cautious coyotes.
+Frequently calling devices are used which mimic calls such as a pup in distress, which lures usually cautious coyotes

 - Coyotes are the most frequent victims.
 In Nevada, they have Unprotected status which means they can be killed anywhere anytime – no limitations.

 - The dead carcasses are hauled into the meeting place on the last evening.
 They are weighed and prizes awarded for categories such as largest, smallest, most killed, etc. Then food and festivity.